wsphd/fcculs/README.md

 **Timing**:

   * ***Network:*** It takes about 20 minutes to download all the necessary FCC ULS files.
-    This rate appears to be throttled on the FCC side.
+    This rate appears to be limited on the FCC side either at the network-level or the server-level.
-  * ***DBMS:***  Locally, with respect to the database, the database joins generally the most amount of time, even using indexes.
+  * ***DBMS:***  Locally, with respect to database management, the database joins generally take the most amount of time, even using indexes.
     More RAM and faster hard drives help.
     I've used SQLite internally but I've kept the joins in SQL (rather than, say, dplyr or data.table) so that it's relatively easy to to switch DBMS back-ends.